juliangut/slim-routing/README.md

 * Firstly route middleware will be applied in the order they are defined
 * Then group (if any) middleware are to be applied in the same order they are defined
-* Finally if there are more groups, walking up the group tree, their middleware are applied in the order they are defined
+* If route group (if any) has a parent then parent's middleware are applied in the order they are defined, and this goes up until no group parent is defined

 ## Contributing